mojodojodev/mojodojo.dev/blog/2023-07-17-rust-or-mojo-ai.md

 We'll be taking a png of a fire emoji, manually implementing a box blur in python, then using an optimized opencv function, and rewriting it in Mojo to remove all the underlying C/C++/OpenCL complexity.

-First we need a way to open and render the images.
-Because we can use the entire Python ecosystem from Mojo, we'll use opencv to get our images into a numpy array, and matplotlib to render them:
+In Mojo we can use any library from the entire Python ecosystem, so we'll use opencv to get our images into a numpy array and matplotlib to render them:

 ```mojo